Read This First

 Prompt 2: Provide the rigorous rationale behind giving the resurrection of Jesus a “low to moderate” credence, but the Flying Dutchman a “very low” credence.

-The section turns on Historical Context and Documentation, Cultural and Theological Significance, and Nature of the Claims and Plausibility.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Historical Context and Documentation, Cultural and Theological Significance, and Nature of the Claims and Plausibility in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Historical Context and Documentation distinct from Cultural and Theological Significance.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Historical Context and Documentation distinct from Cultural and Theological Significance.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 - Historical Context and Documentation: The resurrection of Jesus is documented in multiple sources, including the canonical Gospels (Matthew, Mark, Luke, John) and other early Christian writings such as the letters of Paul.